 A one-off screening only picks up present conditions but may not detect the ones that come up in your later years.
 Health screenings should be done at regular intervals depending on your age, health status and family history.
 There are different types of health screening available, depending on what your needs are:

 - A basic health screening typically covers screening for obesity and chronic conditions, such as diabetes, high blood pressure and high cholesterol.
 In general, going for an annual basic health check-up is a good practice to adopt.

 - More comprehensive packages would include screening for thyroid, STDs, cancer markers, and so on.
 For these tests, you may want to consult your doctor on what you need to look out for, based on your own medical history and lifestyle.

-While you’re getting screened, you can also take the opportunity to schedule your recommended vaccinations, such as the flu vaccination (which we offer at our clinics as well).
+While you’re getting screened, you can also take the opportunity to schedule your recommended vaccinations, such as your annual flu vaccination.

 Health screenings save you money, in the long term.